🇦🇺 Australia

 Electronic Engineering Technician Visa Pathway Australia

-Electronic Engineering Technicians can migrate to Australia via two employer-sponsored pathways: the TSS 482 visa for temporary work, or the ENS 186 visa for permanent residence.
-Both require TRA skills assessment and employer nomination.
+Electronic Engineering Technicians can migrate to Australia through two skilled visa pathways: the 482 temporary visa for employer-sponsored short-term roles, or the 186 permanent visa for long-term employer sponsorship.
+Both require TRA skills assessment.

 Key Facts